 Indeed, a peek into the history of the town reveals many interesting fact.
 However, let us firs look at its geographical position.

-Geography of Kangra ValleyIt is important to remember that Kangra is one among the many cities located in the Kangra Valley.
+Geography of Kangra ValleyIt is important to remember that Kangra is one among the many cities located in the Kangra Valley of Himachal Pradesh.
 Therefore, when we talk about Kangra Valley, we do not mean just the Kangra town, but a host of other cities like Dharamshala, Macleogunj, Palampur, Dharamshala, Baijnath, Bir and even Sujanpur Tira.

 Geologically, the entire area can be classified as strike valley.
 That means that the valley has been formed parallel to the strike of the underlying rocks.
 The average elevation of the town is 733 Meters (2404 ft).
 It is located at the confluence of two perennial rivers called Bener and Majhi.
 Banganga is another important river which flows by this town.
 The climatic condition of this region is cold in winter and pleasant in summer.
 Read more about this, here.